 - Four-year, 24-credit "Standard," "Scholar," and "Merit" diplomas.
-See the "Graduation Requirement/Diploma Options" chart for specific details; - 18-credit ACCEL program in which the student must meet the same core requirements as the four-year 24-credit diploma track, but does not have to obtain the P.E. credit; complete only 3 elective credits; and is exempt from the online course requirement - International Baccalaureate (IB) diploma; - Advanced International Certificate of Education (AICE) diploma.
+See the "2013-14 9th Grade Graduation Requirement" chart for specific details; - 18-credit ACCEL program in which the student must meet the same core requirements as the four-year 24-credit diploma track, but does not have to obtain the P.E. credit; complete only 3 elective credits; and is exempt from the online course requirement.
+Please see the "2013-14 9th Grade Graduation Requirement" chart for specific details; - International Baccalaureate (IB) diploma (see above); - Advanced International Certificate of Education (AICE) diploma (see above).

 All of these graduation options include opportunities to take rigorous academic courses designed to prepare students for their future academic and career choices.
 Students may change their selection of program options (24 credit and 18 credit ACCEL options) at any time during grades 9-12.
-Please refer to the "Graduation Requirement" charts in order to compare programs and the criteria for each type diploma.
+Please refer to the "Graduation Requirement" charts in order to compare programs and the criteria for each type diploma based on the student's 9th grade cohort year.